olaiyanM/DNA-Linkers-CNT_work/README.md

 # DNA-Linkers-CNT_work

 This repository contains the complete computational workflow for the study of DNA–Linker–CNT hybrid systems, including Molecular Dynamics (MD), Density Functional Theory (DFT), and Charge Transport (CT) analysis.
-Figures 1–4 from the associated publication are generated from this pipeline.
+Figures 1–4 from the associated publication are generated from this framework.

 ---